 Also, know that prices change every so often and it is best that you contact the agency you plan to use in advance just to be 100% sure.

-How much is China visa in Hong Kong?
+How much is a China visa in Hong Kong?

 The prices change from time to time.
 It is best to contact the agency regarding these details.

 However, the prices from April 2019 can be found below.